bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 `signMessage({ session, message, descriptor, change?, index? })`.
 It returns a 65-byte `Uint8Array` legacy/Electrum Bitcoin message signature.
 It does not produce BIP322 signatures.

+`signers.sign(...)` mutates the supplied PSBT or Scure transaction and resolves without a return value.

 Ledger also exposes `signers.signInput(...)` for selecting one input.
 BitBox does not expose it because the BitBox API signs a complete PSBT and cannot sign